 After all, if someone is ready to buy, why not get them on the phone and take their credit card number?

-Fortunately, PPC platforms like AdWords make it easy to track calls as conversions.
+Fortunately, PPC platforms like Google Ads make it easy to track calls as conversions.
 For example, you can use a forwarding number in your ad copy call extensions and record calls down to the ad group level.
 In addition, by placing a simple piece of code on your site that dynamically replaces your onsite phone number with a forwarding number, you can track which campaigns generated which calls.

 Once you have your call tracking set up, don’t forget to objectively measure the quality of these phone calls.
 Calls are great, but fake calls?
 Not so much.
 Solutions like Call Tracking Metrics, Five9 and many others integrate smoothly with CRM tools like Salesforce, making it easy to both track and monitor calls.